HL7/davinci-alerts/source/pages/guidance.md

 The FHIR resources used in Da Vinci Alert transactions form a network through their relationships with each other - either through a direct reference to another resource or through a chain of intermediate references.
 These groups of resources are referred to as resource graphs.
 The FHIR Alert resource graph for the admit and discharge use case is shown in [Figure 7].

+{:.note-to-balloters}
+Note to Balloters: We are seeking input on the Bundle type to use this context.
+Both `transaction`, and `collection` were considerd.
+Although `transaction` (and `transaction-response`) provides some additional confirmation of delivery, the required .request.method element places additional expectations on the server responding to the `$notify` transaction.
+In contrast, the `collection` type imposes no processing obligations or behavioral rules beyond persistence, including any confirmation confirmation of delivery beyond the http status.

 For every alert notification, the FHIR object that is exchanged is the [Da Vinci Alert Bundle Profile].
 This bundle is a [`transaction`] type bundle that is POSTed to the Alert Recipient's or Intermediary's FHIR endpoint via a the $notify operation.
 The complete set of content to make up an Alert Bundle includes the [Da Vinci Alerts Communication Profile] which provides the necessary context for the alert reason together with various resources pointed to or indirectly connected to the Communication profile, all gathered together into a Bundle for transport and persistence.
 Resources associated with the following list of Communication references SHALL be included in the Bundle:

 - `Communication.subject` (Patient resource)